linux-lock/bpflock/docs/memory-protections.md

  * Permission:
     - allow|none: kernel image access is allowed.
     - deny: direct and indirect access to a running kernel image is denied for all processes and containers.
-    - restrict: access is allowed only from processes that are in the initial mnt namespace.
+    - restrict: access is allowed only from processes that are in the initial pid namespace.
 This allows, init programs, systemd and container managers to properly setup the working environment and communicate with the correspondig hardware.
 Default permission.

  * Blocked access:
-   If in restrict mode, then the kernel image lock-down will be enforced for all processes that are not in the initial mnt namespace, and [kernel features](https://github.com/linux-lock/bpflock/tree/main/memory-protections#11-introduction) to modify the running kernel are blocked.
+   If in restrict mode, then the kernel image lock-down will be enforced for all processes that are not in the initial pid namespace, and [kernel features](https://github.com/linux-lock/bpflock/tree/main/memory-protections#11-introduction) to modify the running kernel are blocked.

  * Special access exceptions:
-   If running under `restrict` permission model, then a coma-separated list of allowed features for the rest of all processes that are not in the initial mnt namespace can be specified:
+   If running under `restrict` permission model, then a coma-separated list of allowed features for the rest of all processes that are not in the initial pid namespace can be specified:
    - `unsigned_module` : allow unsigned module loading.
    - `unsafe_module_parameters` : allow module parameters that directly specify hardware parameters to drivers